TalDerei/PLONK-Tutorial/README.md

 # PLONK Tutorial
-README modified from https://github.com/enricobottazzi/ZKverse.
+README referenced and modified from https://github.com/enricobottazzi/ZKverse.
 Special thanks to Enrico from Polygon ID!

 # **Introduction to Zero Knowledge Proof**